sellamii/CatMash/README.md

 ## Description

-This project is a mini web application inspired by the UX of **Facemash**.
+This project is a mini web application.
 The goal is to vote for the cutest cat from a set of photos and view the scores of each cat.
 The data used is sourced from the JSON file provided by l'atelier: [https://data.latelier.co/cats.json](https://data.latelier.co/cats.json).

 ## Features